The Investment Banking Cover Letter Template You’ve Been Waiting For

 Most of the templates are horribly formatted and are more appropriate for equities in Dallas than real investment banking.

-Here are a few examples of slightly different but also good templates you could use:
+Here’s a slightly different but also good templates you could use:

 More questions?
 Ask away.